timofeysie/xexenes/README.md

 Using a regular button calls the same action, but works as expected, so it's probably not the onclick function.
 Have to Google this one.

+In the end, I couldn't use the Ionic input, and the whole issue made me question using Ionic with React at this point.
+But Ionic 5 is out now, and it's worth upgrading this project to that and try again before giving up.

 ### Previous notes
 when trying to use some more Ionic elements like IonInput, this comes up in previously working code, now with a similar error: